Hudson Yards (development): 2025 plan

 In May 2025, Related announced their new development plans for the western portion of the Hudson Yards.
 Under this plan, 4,000 housing units would be built and a new office building would be included.
 A 6.6 acre public park would surround the new development.
 That June, Related and New York City mayor Eric Adams announced that 625 of the new apartments would be affordable and that, in addition to the park, there would be a daycare and a 750-student public school.
 The City Council subsequently rezoned the western part of Hudson Yards to allow for the new development.
-That September, the state offered Related $2 billion for the development of the western part of Hudson Yards, which would cover the cost of a platform, rent payments to the MTA for the use of air rights, and some funding for a new school on the site.
+That September, the city offered Related $2 billion for the development of the western part of Hudson Yards, which would cover the cost of a platform, rent payments to the MTA for the use of air rights, and some funding for a new school on the site.
+The subsidies needed to be approved by Adams's successor Zohran Mamdani, who had expressed skepticism of public financing for large corporate endeavors.